jewelltaylor/funclustVI/README.md

 the 10 year period 1994 to 2003.
 Since draw = Traw a plot is generated showing the true function vs the estimated function for each cluster.
 Since show\_curves is TRUE, the plot includes the actual curves with differing colors.
-Refer to above function definitions above for detailed requirements.
+Refer to above usage section for detailed requirements.

 ``` r